 Employer coverage is considered affordable if the required premium contribution is less than 9.12 percent of household income.
-The employer’s coverage must also meet the minimum value standard with an actuarial value of at least 60 percent (meaning the plan pays for an average of at least 60% of all enrollees’ combined health spending, similar to a bronze plan), with an annual OOP limit on cost sharing of no more than $8,700/$17,400 in 2021.
+The employer’s coverage must also meet the minimum value standard with an actuarial value of at least 60 percent (meaning the plan pays for an average of at least 60% of all enrollees’ combined health spending, similar to a bronze plan).
+The plan must also have an annual OOP limit on cost sharing of no more than $9,100/$18,200 in 2023.
 Minimum value plans must also provide substantial coverage for hospitalization and physician care.
 People who are offered employer-sponsored coverage that fails to meet one or both of these requirements can qualify for Marketplace subsidies if they meet the other criteria listed above.
 Previously, about 5 million dependents fell into what was called the “family glitch,” but starting in 2023, rules have changed to allow family members with unaffordable offers to purchase subsidized exchange coverage.
 In 2023, if employees and their family members would have to pay more than 9.12 percent of household income for family coverage, the dependents can purchase subsidized exchange coverage while the employee stays on employer coverage.

 In states that have expanded Medicaid under the ACA, adults with income up to 138% FPL are generally eligible for Medicaid and so ineligible for Marketplace subsidies.
-In the 12 states that have not adopted the Medicaid expansion, adults with income as low as 100% FPL can qualify for Marketplace subsidies, but those with lower incomes are not eligible for tax credits and generally not eligible for Medicaid unless they meet other state eligibility criteria.
+In the states that have not adopted the Medicaid expansion, adults with income as low as 100% FPL can qualify for Marketplace subsidies, but those with lower incomes are not eligible for tax credits and generally not eligible for Medicaid unless they meet other state eligibility criteria.
 KFF estimates that 2.2 million Americans living in non-expansion states fall into this coverage gap.

 An exception to the rule restricting tax credit eligibility for adults with income below the poverty level is made for certain lawfully present immigrants.
 Other federal rules restrict Medicaid eligibility for lawfully present immigrants, other than pregnant women, until they have resided in the U.S. for at least five years.
 Immigrants who would otherwise be eligible for Medicaid but have not yet completed their five-year waiting period may instead qualify for tax credits through the Marketplace.
 If an individual in this circumstance has an income below 100 percent of poverty, for the purposes of tax credit eligibility, his or her income will be treated as though it is equal to the poverty level.
 Immigrants who are not lawfully present are ineligible to enroll in health insurance through the marketplace, receive tax credits through the marketplaces, or enroll in non-emergency Medicaid and CHIP.